 Close to the city but a million miles away!

 Backing on to Kauri Park (a forest) you can be at peace and be with nature.

 The apartment is in the downstairs (ground floor) part of the house with the host family living upstairs.
 So, you can have your own space or, if you like, you can socialise with us.

 Even though our place is somewhere to get away from the hustle-and-bustle it's still reasonably close to the city and some local conveniences.
 The best of both worlds really!

 Guests have their own entrance and access to a full mini kitchen with fridge/freezer, hot plates, convection microwave and dishwasher.
 There's even an espresso coffee machine, rice cooker, blender and fruit juicer!

-There are two bedrooms, each with very comfortable Queen-size beds.
+There are two large bedrooms, each with very comfortable Queen-size beds.
 The sofa in the lounge pulls out to a double-size sofa-bed.
 We recommend that the sofa-bed be used for only for children or only for a few nights for adults.
-There is also a portacot if you need one for a baby.
+There is also a portacot which can be configured as a cot or a basinet if you need one for a baby.

 Outside is a small covered deck with outdoor furniture and a barbeque overlooking a large backyard which backs on to a forest.
 It's not unusual to see and hear the local wildlife.